Can I get life insurance if I have a bleeding disorder?

 Not telling the insurer about your condition is called non-disclosure, which could invalidate your policy, preventing a future payout.
 This means all your premiums would be wasted, so it’s not worth being dishonest on your application.
 With no payout, your loved ones won’t be financially covered.

-If you already have a policy in place and have developed a bleeding disorder since, you may want to inform your insurer but it most likely won’t affect your policy or premium costs.
-Developing a medical condition won’t affect the validity of an existing life insurance policy either.
+If you already have a policy and have developed a bleeding disorder since you may want to inform your insurer, but it most likely won’t affect your policy or premium costs.
+Developing a medical condition won’t affect the validity of an existing life insurance policy, either.

 How can you find the best life insurance providers for people with bleeding disorders?